ops/FE3-Firmware/doc/loader-files.md

 The LOADER file consists of one or several sections.
 Each section is presented as a menu item in Diskloader.
 A section consists of:

-• a name : each section begins with a name in the menu displayed in Diskloader
+- a name : each section begins with a name in the menu displayed in Diskloader
-• one or more instructions
+- one or more instructions
-•comment lines may be added optionally.
+- comment lines may be added optionally.

 The section name will begin and end simply with a quotation mark (").
 The name can be up to 20 characters and may include any special characters.
 If the name